mandellbutler/5-Day-Planner/README.md

 - [Contact](#contact)

 # Description
+Today, life moves a mile a minute.
+And having the appropriate tools to organize your daily activities can effectively increase productivity, while reducing stress.
+But with such a wide variety of planners on the market, many offering features that extend far beyond practical organizational needs, many consumers are suffering from choice overload -- a cognitive impairment in which people have a difficult time making a decision.
+It is time to take the complexity out of picking the perfect planner!
+Introducing Work Day Scheduler.

-This Day Planner application is a simple, yet efficient, tool to help organize your work day.
+Work Day Scheduler is a simple, yet efficient, tool to help organize your work day.
+It eliminates all of the needless bells and whistles of modern day organizers while providing users with a quick and seamless means to create, read, update, and delete daily tasks.
+Its responsive design makes it suitable for any size screen, and perfect for individuals who are constantly on the go.

 <img src="assets/images/planner.png" width="400">